-We sat down with Kim Bonnar, Assistant Director Professional Resources – Student Programs, to find out what makes Cassels unique among Canada’s top-tier firms and to chat about Cassels’ student programs.
+We sat down with Kim Bonnar, Director of Professional Resources, to find out what makes Cassels unique among Canada’s top-tier firms and to chat about Cassels’ student programs.
 Here’s what she had to say:

 KB: Hands down, it is our people who set us apart!
 We do serious work, but we don’t take ourselves too seriously.
 Our bright, talented, passionate people work really hard to provide the highest calibre of legal services.
 And, we work equally hard to foster an environment where people enjoy spending their time, and like the people they’re spending their time with.